M2JT/ait-final-project/README.md

 * users can have username and password
 * admins can have admin name and admin password
-* banned words list contains a list of words where users across the chat rooms are not allowed to send to others
+* banned words list contains a list of strings where users across the chat rooms are not allowed to send to others

 An Example User: